Foot-in-the-door technique

-Foot-in-the-door (FITD) technique is a compliance tactic that aims at getting a person to agree to a large request by having him or her agree to a modest request first.
+Foot-in-the-door (FITD) technique is a compliance tactic that aims at getting a person to agree to a large request by having them agree to a modest request first.

 This technique works by creating a connection between the person asking for a request and the person that is being asked.
 If a smaller request is granted, then the person who is agreeing feels like they are obligated to keep agreeing to larger requests to stay consistent with the original decision of agreeing.
 This technique is used in many ways and is a well-researched tactic for getting people to comply with requests.
 The saying is a reference to a door to door salesman who keeps the door from shutting with his foot, giving the customer no choice but to listen to the sales pitch.

 Classic experiments

 In an early study, a team of psychologists telephoned housewives in California and asked if the women would answer a few questions about the household products they used.
 Three days later, the psychologists called again.
 This time, they asked if they could send five or six men into the house to go through cupboards and storage places as part of a 2-hour enumeration of household products.
 The investigators found these women were more than twice as likely to agree to the 2-hour request than a group of housewives asked only the larger request.

 More recently, people were asked to call for a taxi if they became alcohol-impaired.
 Half of the people had also been asked to sign a petition against drunk driving (which they all did) and half had not.
 Those who had signed the petition (complied with a small request) were significantly more likely to comply with the larger request of calling a taxi when impaired compared to those who had not been asked to sign the petition.

 Numerous experiments have shown that foot-in-the-door tactics work well in persuading people to comply, especially if the request is a pro-social request.
 Research has shown that FITD techniques work over the computer via email, in addition to face-to-face requests.